dridi/vcdk/README.rst

      create mode 100644 src/vtc/vut_qux.vtc
      create mode 100644 tutorial.spec.in

-Thanks to generated ``.gitignore`` file none of the build artifacts were accidentally added to the Git index.
+Thanks to the generated ``.gitignore`` file none of the build artifacts were accidentally added to the Git index.
 So now we can finally work on those VMODs and VUTs, but where do we start?